 As the golf world has learned over three decades of amateur and pro domination, Woods isn’t like most.
-He set his alarm that morning for 3:45 a.m. because he wanted to fit in his full warm-up routine.
+He set his alarm that morning for 3:45 am to fit in his full warm-up routine.

-The subject of Woods and the 2019 Masters came up because Thomas had a 7:34 a.m. tee time this week.
+The subject of Woods and the 2019 Masters came up because Thomas had a 7:34 am tee time at the 2021 tournament.
 It led to a larger discussion of Woods’ work habits, particularly in his first decade on the PGA Tour.
 Even during weeks away from tournament action, most of Woods’ days consisted of a pair of four-mile runs, weightlifting, hitting balls on the driving range for at least two hours, and working on his short game.

 On top of that, he’d sometimes play nine holes or even 18.
 And if someone organized a basketball game, Woods didn’t need to be asked twice if he wanted to play.

 Thomas said his own routine when faced with an early tournament tee time is less hectic than what Woods did at Augusta.

 “I woke up at 4:30 this morning, and that gives me enough time to wake up, shower, get ready, do a couple things in the room, takes me about 15 minutes that I usually do, and then I literally come to the course, eat, go see my physio and start my warmup,” he told the website.

 Three hours between waking up and teeing up works because Thomas says he’s disciplined about getting to be early.
 He also puts the phone away well before it’s time to turn out the lights.